Author: Nicolas | Last update:

 Before going into details, we will focus on the particular case of the readers of about 10 inches (the diagonal screen of 10.3 inches being the most common).

-Sometimes you can find on the market e-readers that offer a large number of functions with a large screen with electronic ink with a diagonal of 10.3 inches.
+Sometimes you can find on the market large screen ereaders that offer a large number of functions with a large screen with electronic ink (e-ink) with a diagonal of 10.3 inches and more.

 The main representatives available from the major e-reader brands are: